juhanakristian/remix-auth-microsoft/README.md

     If you want to support login with both personal Microsoft accounts and school/work accounts, you might need to configure the supported account types by editing the manifest file.
 Set `signInAudience` value to `MicrosoftADandPersonalMicrosoftAccount` to allow login also with personal accounts.

+Change your redirect URI to `https://example.com/auth/microsoft/callback` or `http://localhost:4200/auth/microsoft/callback` if you run it locally.

-Be sure to copy the client secret, Redirect URI, Tenant ID and the Application (client) ID (under Overview) because you will need them later.
+Be sure to copy the client secret, redirect URI, Tenant ID and the Application (client) ID (under Overview) because you will need them later.

 ### Install dependencies